sensorfleet/sensorfleet.github.io/_posts/2020-01-31-our-approach.md

 author: sami
 ---

-Our approach This blog is about building our next generation cyber sensor platform.
+This blog is about building our next generation cyber sensor platform.
 First we must let you in on a little secret, our approach may be based on yours.
 We have a long experience in developing cyber security sensor technology for a national early warning system protecting the critical infrastructure and enterprises.
 At the inception of SensorFleet, we set out to re-imagine cyber security monitoring in order to solve the pain points from the field.
 Four key principles guided our work.

 ## 1: Open platform